ekosistema/audio-tools/README.md

 This function removes non-standard characters from filenames and replaces spaces with underscores.

-- You will be asked to provide the path to the folder containing the files to be renamed.
+- You will be asked to provide the path to the folder containing the files to be renamed (press Enter to use the current directory).
 - The script will rename all files in the specified folder, removing non-standard characters and replacing spaces with underscores.

 ### Remove long audio files

 This function removes audio files longer than a specified duration.

-- You will be asked to provide the path to the folder containing the audio files.
+- You will be asked to provide the path to the folder containing the audio files (press Enter to use the current directory).
 - You will need to specify the maximum duration (in seconds) for files to keep.
 - The script will remove all audio files longer than the specified duration.

+### Search and process audio files

+This function searches for audio files containing a specific string in their filename and allows you to delete or extract them.

+- You will be asked to provide the path to the folder to search (press Enter to use the current directory).
+- You will need to enter a text string to search for in the filenames.
+- The script will display all found files and their count.
+- You can choose to delete the found files or extract them to a new folder.

 ## Troubleshooting